Take Aim at the Police Van

 Try and Get Me!

-The Sound of Fury (alternative title)
+The Sound of Fury (original title)

-1950, USA, 85m, BW, Crime-Drama
+1950, USA, 91m, BW, Crime-Drama-Thriller

 Screenplay Jo Pagano, Cy Endfield [uncredited] (from the novel The Condemned by Jo Pagano) Producer Robert Stillman Photography Guy Roe Editor George Amy Music Hugo Friedhofer Cast Frank Lovejoy, Lloyd Bridges, Richard Carlson, Kathleen Ryan, Katherine Locke, Adele Jergens, Art Smith, Renzo Cesana, Irene Vernon, Cliff Clark.